-For a complete list of RPMs included in the SGI Performance Suite 1.0 release, see the file called RPMS.txt that is available in the /docs directory on the CD media.
+For a complete list of RPMs included in the SGI Performance Suite 1.1 release, see the file called RPMS.txt that is available in the /docs directory on the CD media for each product.

-For the latest information about software and documentation in this release, see the release notes that are in a file named README.TXT that is available in /docs directory on the CD media.
+For the latest information about software and documentation in this release, see the release notes that are in a file with the product name and -readme.txt suffix that is available in /docs directory on the CD media for each product.